 We develop our understanding through a process of knowledge sharing.

 Research and innovation

-The objective of the OP of the Lisbon region 2014-2020 is to strengthen research, technological development and innovation in the region.
+The objective of the Operational Programme (OP)of the Lisbon region 2014-2020 is to strengthen research, technological development and innovation in the region.

-Priority Investment No. 1b - Promotion of Business Investment in R&D, has a clear strand related to collaborative making, focusing on the development of connections between companies, research and development centres leading to applied pilot lines, early validation of products, first production and advanced production capabilities.
-Open innovaiton is seen as key, as is stimulating demand in networks and clusters.
+Priority Investment No. 1b - Promotion of Business Investment in Research & Development, has a clear strand related to collaborative making, focusing on the development of connections between companies, research and development centres leading to applied pilot lines, early validation of products, first production and advanced production capabilities.
+Open innovation is seen as key, as is stimulating demand in networks and clusters.
 Of particular importance is the promotion of investment in new products and services developed in this way.
-Other areas of focus for the Priority include technology transfer, intelligent specialisation, support for technological research, enabling the dissemination of essential technologies, all alongside social and eco innovation, particlulary in situations which benefit the public.
+Other areas of focus for the Priority include technology transfer, intelligent specialisation, support for technological research, enabling the dissemination of essential technologies, all alongside social and eco-innovation, particularly in situations which benefit the public.

-Two Priority Axes of GBSLEP's ESIF programme directly relate to collaborate maker spaces:
+Two Priority Axes of Greater Birmingham and Solihull Local Economic Partnership's (GBSLEP) ESIF programme directly relate to collaborate maker spaces:

 Priority Axis 1: Strengthening Research, Technological Development and Innovation.
 Specifically:

 * Building collaborative research between enterprises, research institutions and public institutions